fionatfrancis/HiLo-Fish/models.md

 Fiona Francis
 5/19/2021

-This is the data analysis for Jill Campbell’s MSc chapter that complements the HiLo analysis for Sharon Jeffrey.
-This analysis examines the effect of current and other abiotic facotrs on fish abudnace, biomass and diversity at different sites in the Gulf Islands.
-THe data was collected slightly differently thant the invertebrate data so the the number of points and sites differ betweent the two studies.
-This project also invovles collaboration with Sharon Jeffery, Sarah Dudas and Francis Juanes.
+These are the data analyses for Jill Campbell’s MSc chapter that complements the HiLo analysis for Sharon Jeffrey’s invert data.
+This analysis examines the effect of current and other abiotic factors on fish abundance, biomass, and diversity at different sites in the Gulf Islands.
+THe data was collected slightly differently than the invertebrate data so the number of points and sites differ between the two studies.
+This project also involvles collaborators Sharon Jeffery (DFO), Sarah Dudas(DFO), and Francis Juanes(Uvic).

-Jill used a total of 10 sites and recorded fish on transects at two
-deptsh: 3 m and 15 m.
+Jill used a total of 10 sites and recorded fish on transects at two depths at each site: 3 m and 15 m.
 Each site was visited 3 or 4 times over the season.
 Current speed was measured at each site over the course of one month and the analyses use the mean daily max current measures.
 Site will be included as a random effect in models.
 Abiotic factors are current speed, depth, rock cover.

 ## Data

     ## # A tibble: 69 x 18
     ##    Site     CurrentMax CurrentMean.x Hi_Lo TransectDepth CurrDepth Replicate
     ##    <chr>         <dbl>         <dbl> <chr>         <dbl> <chr>         <dbl>
-    ##  1 Porl~       117.
+    ##  1 Porlier        117.
 64.0 High              3 High 3m           1
-    ##  2 Porl~       117.
+    ##  2 Porlier        117.
 64.0 High              3 High 3m           2
-    ##  3 Porl~       117.
+    ##  3 Porlier        117.
 64.0 High              3 High 3m           3
-    ##  4 Porl~       117.
+    ##  4 Porlier        117.
 64.0 High             15 High 15m          1
-    ##  5 Porl~       117.
+    ##  5 Porlier        117.
 64.0 High             15 High 15m          2
-    ##  6 Porl~       117.
+    ##  6 Porlier        117.
 64.0 High             15 High 15m          3
-    ##  7 Grai~       114.
+    ##  7 Grainger       114.
 19.6 High              3 High 3m           1
-    ##  8 Grai~       114.
+    ##  8 Grainger       114.
 19.6 High              3 High 3m           2
-    ##  9 Grai~       114.
+    ##  9 Grainger       114.
 19.6 High              3 High 3m           3
-    ## 10 Grai~       114.
+    ## 10 Grainger       114.
 19.6 High             15 High 15m          1
     ## # ... with 59 more rows, and 11 more variables: TransectID <chr>,
     ## #   Richness <dbl>, Abundance <dbl>, Biomass <dbl>, Biomass_kg <dbl>,
     ## #   SlopeAngle <dbl>, PercRock <dbl>, CurrentMin <dbl>, MedianMax <dbl>,